SUMMER HUMAN RIGHTS INSTITUTE

 MLS Students: $4,500

-The program cost includes six semester hours from Trinity Law School (charged at per unit rate by program), single lodging in The Hague (accommodations TBD) and Strasbourg (Le Stift Dormitory), ground transportation from The Hague to Strasbourg, some meals, all required textbooks (digital version) and all fees for the International Institute of Human Rights.
-Airfare is not included, however, students who register and purchase their flight by February 1, 2018 will receive a $1000 reimbursement.
+The program cost includes six semester hours from Trinity Law School, lodging in The Hague and Strasbourg, ground transportation from The Hague to Strasbourg, some meals, one or more required textbooks, and all fees for the International Institute of Human Rights.
+Airfare is not included; however, students who purchase their flight by March 2, 2020, will receive a $1,000 reimbursement.
 Summer financial aid can apply.
 For more information, please contact Jennifer Tracy at firstname.lastname@example.org or 714-796-7121.

 Before applying, please confirm that your Academic Plan complies with Summer Human Rights Institute courses.
 If you are unsure or have questions about your Academic Plan, please contact Joy Statler, Academic Advisor, at email@example.com or 714-796-7173.